Best Buy to stop selling DVD, Blu-ray discs

 Speculation about the fate of Best Buy’s physical movies began swirling around this week after several media outlets reported on the company’s plans.

 Entertainment blog The Digital Bits was the first to share the news Thursday, citing sources familiar with the matter.
-And according to Variety, which also cited industry sources, Best Buy made the initial decision to end DVD sales nine months ago.
+According to Variety, which also cited industry sources, Best Buy made the initial decision to end DVD sales nine months ago.

 Second-quarter sales fell 7.2% to $9.58 billion, slightly better than analyst estimates.
 Comparable sales — sales from physical stores open at least a year, and digital channels — fell 6.3%, dragged down by declines in computing and appliances.
 While appliance and electronic sales fell, the entertainment category increased by 9.1%.